slatedocs/slate/source/index.html.md

 ### Simple Integration with Your Event Registration System

 Your EventHero account has the ability to receive changes from your registration system whenever a change occurs to your event.

-For a complete list of current registration system integrations, see our [Partner Directory].
+For a complete list of current registration system integrations, see our [Partner Directory](http://eventhero.io/partners/).

 If your registration system is not listed contact us - or connect it yourself using our API.

-This API documentation page is created from the [EventHero API Docs repository].
+This API documentation page is created from the [EventHero API Docs repository](https://github.com/eventhero/api-docs).

 Feel free to log Issues or submit Pull Requests with improvements.

 Unable to implement webhooks?
-Already have a REST API?
-[Contact us].
+Do you already have a REST API and would prefer we poll that for changes?
+[Contact us.](http://eventhero.io/contact)

 # Endpoint